 We are excited to welcome students back to the library in 2024!
-This term during library students in years 3 & 4 will be learning about the organisation of the library.
-They will be learning about how books are categorised into fiction and non-fictions and begin to explore the Dewey Decimal System as a method of organising non-fiction books by topic.
+This term during library students in years stage 3 will be learning about the organisation of the library, specifically how books are categorised into fiction and non-fictions and delving further into understanding the Dewey Decimal System.
 They will use Orbit library catalogue to search for and locate reading material.
+Students will apply their understanding through compiling a bibliographic list of Science-Fiction texts in the library.

 We will be reading a selection of fiction and non-fiction books and explore concepts such as theme, genre, character, setting and main idea.
-Students will compose books reviews and will learn how to publish their reviews in Orbit.
+Students will compose books reviews and will publish their reviews in Orbit.

-Borrowing: This year stage 2 students can borrow THREE books at a time.
+Borrowing: This year stage students can borrow up to FOUR books in year 5 and FIVE books in year 6.
 The loan period is two weeks.
 Students will need a library bag to protect the books they borrow from being damaged.
 Students will not be able to borrow without a library bag or if they have outstanding books at home.